TosbackCgusBridge-Bot/CGUs-versions/Usatoday/Privacy Policy.md

 *   the source of the download of the App (for example, through a particular advertisement for the App);

-*   your Device’s connection to the Internet;
+*   your Deviceâ€™s connection to the Internet;

-*   your browser or operating system. •which pages you visit through our Services and how often;
+*   your browser or operating system. â€¢which pages you visit through our Services and how often;

 *   which features of our Services you interact with and how often;